Smallcleugh Mine - Barron's Sup Sublevel. (03/11/07)

 just under an hour.

-loose on the floor.
-Rather than going straight down, we popped up into the Low
+that were loose on the floor.
+Rather than going straight down, we popped up

-Flats for lunch - it was nice and dry up there and we got a chance to have
+into the Low Flats for lunch - it was nice and dry up there and we got a chance

-another look around.
-Once fed and watered we dropped down to the horse level
+to have another look around.
+Once fed and watered we dropped down to the horse

-and headed back to the sump.
-It was difficult to see which side was open as
+level and headed back to the sump.
+It was difficult to see which side was open

-they both looked a bit on the chokey side.
-The left hand side was chosen as it
+as they both looked a bit on the chokey side.
+The left hand side was chosen as

 that was the one to have gone for.
 Climbing back up to the start of the divide